We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 An ear infection can cause intense pain in, around, or behind the ear.
 Sometimes, this pain radiates to the jaw, sinuses, or teeth.

-In most cases, viruses or bacteria cause ear infections.
-Ear infections can also happen when water or other fluids build up in the ear.
+In most cases, viruses or bacteria cause infections in the middle ear.
+However, ear infections can also occur in the outer ear canal, such as when water or other fluids build up in the ear and allow bacteria or fungus to grow.

-It is safe to treat ear and jaw pain at home when it is not due to an underlying infection or a serious injury.
+It is typically safe to treat ear and jaw pain at home when it is not due to an underlying infection or a severe injury.
 People can try the following strategies:

-• Try applying heat or ice to the injury, as this can ease pain and promote healing.
-Learn how to make a heating pad here.
+• Try applying heat or ice to the injury to ease pain and promote healing.

 • Gently massage the jaw to reduce muscle tension.

-• Take a nonsteroidal anti-inflammatory drug (NSAID), such as aspirin or ibuprofen.
+• Take nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen (Advil).

-• Try stretching the sternocleidomastoid by tilting the ear down toward the shoulder and holding it there for 5–10 seconds.
+• Try stretching the sternocleidomastoid by tilting the ear toward the shoulder and holding it there for a few seconds.
 Repeat on the other side.

-• Stretch the jaw muscles by opening the mouth and jutting out the lower jaw, then holding this position for 5–10 seconds.
+• Stretch the jaw muscles by opening the mouth and jutting out the lower jaw, then holding this position for a few seconds.
 Next, try moving the teeth forward and back and from side to side in a circular motion.

-Infections almost always require antibiotics.
-Sometimes, a person needs other medical treatments, particularly in the case of serious infections, such as mastoiditis.
+Sometimes, a person may need other medical treatments, particularly for serious infections, such as mastoiditis.

-It is best to see a doctor for ear and jaw pain if:
+It is best to see a healthcare professional for ear and jaw pain if:

 • there are signs of an infection, such as fever or swelling